0xff6a/pen-test-sinatra/README.md

 I. Authentication
 -----------------
 - Brute force attacks cracks password easily.
-Attemp to halt attacks by limiting login attempts to 5 per session.
+Attemp to halt attacks by limiting login attempts to 5 per session:
-- Using sinatra sessions to count the max
+  - Using sinatra sessions.
+Easily bypassed by changing rack session id in each request
   - Using sinatra cookies to count the max